rng-guy/NFSMWBartender/README.md

 **General**:

-* The entire feature set disables itself if *any* Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); you must specify at least one vehicle for each level.
+* The entire feature set is disabled if *any* free-roam Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); each table must contain at least one vehicle.

 * If the feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.